alexmenkov/jdk/doc/building.md

 do this is to use the `--openjdk-target` argument, e.g.
 `--openjdk-target=arm-linux-gnueabihf`. or `--openjdk-target=aarch64-oe-linux`.
-This will automatically set the `--host` and `--target` options for autoconf, and if `--current-platform` is not set, `--build` as well, which can otherwise be confusing.
+This will automatically set the `--host` and `--target` options for autoconf, which can otherwise be confusing.
 (In autoconf terminology, the "target" is known as "host", and "target" is used for building a Canadian cross-compiler.)

-### Specifying the Build Platform

-You can explicitly specify the build platform when compiling, by simply passing the `--current-platform=<platform>` argument to `configure`.
-This will set the `--build` option for autoconf, but it *will* override platform autodetection for the build platform, so be sure that you know what you are doing when using this option.
+If `--build` has not been explicitly passed to configure, `--openjdk-target` will autodetect the build platform and internally set the flag automatically, otherwise the platform that was explicitly passed to `--build` will be used instead.

 ### Toolchain Considerations